This chapter provides the following information for Caché 2008.1:

 This version of Caché adds a checkbox to the SQL Gateway connection setup that prevents using delimited ids in the SQL statements sent over the Gateway.
 This option was added because Sybase does not support delimited ids; connections that do not select this option will fail if they connect to Sybase databases.

-command has been extended with new arguments that permit finer control over instruction stepping.
+The ZBREAK command has been extended with new arguments that permit finer control over instruction stepping.
 For example, it is now possible to bypass stepping into language support routines and method calls, particularly the %Destruct method.

 In this version, the TERMINAL has been modified to display the machine and instance of Caché it is connecting to.
 These items are displayed BEFORE any prompt for a user ID or password occurs.
 Those terminal scripts that assume the first output from TERMINAL is the prompt for a username should be changed to explicitly look for the prompt.
 Otherwise, they may intermittently fail depending on the timing of the output.